 The Seizure Training for School Personnel and the School Nurse Training Programs are both available online; individuals who complete either program are eligible for continuing education credits/contact hours.
 Individuals are also welcome to email the Epilepsy Foundation Heart of Wisconsin or call one of our program directors at 1-800-693-2287 for more information.

-Contact the Epilepsy Foundation Southeast Wisconsin, not affiliated with Epilepsy Foundation of America for more information and trainings.
+Contact the Epilepsy Families Southeast Wisconsin for more information and trainings.

-The Epilepsy Foundation Southeast Wisconsin, not affiliated with Epilepsy Foundation of America is the only agency in our four county area specifically organized to serve the special needs of 59,000 persons with epilepsy, 10,000 of whom are children.Read More...
+The Epilepsy Families Southeast Wisconsin is the only agency in our four county area specifically organized to serve the special needs of 59,000 persons with epilepsy, 10,000 of whom are children.Read More...